id-Software/DOOM-3-BFG/README.md

 * Some lights cause shadow acne with shadow mapping
 * Some shadows might almost disappear due to the shadow filtering or look off ("Peter panning" problem)
-* [HDR] MSAA anti-aliasing modes don't work with HDR: Use SMAA with r_antiAliasing 1
-* [Vulkan] **Vulkan backend is unfinished in general**
-* [Vulkan] Shadow Mapping is not supported yet
-* [Vulkan] HDR is not supported yet and GI looks bad because it requires HDR and linear RGB color space
-* [Vulkan] Post processing and SMAA is not supported yet

 ---
 # Bug Reports <a name="reports"></a>